jitlogic/zorka/docs/UserGuide.md

 Collectors are final objects receiving (fully processed) and presenting them in some way or performing real actions.
 There is a generic method `toCollector()` that allows attaching custom collectors (including beanshell scripts).
-There is also a set of convenience methods:
+There is also a set of convenience methods useful to configure collector quickly:

-    sdef = sdef.toStats(mbsName, beanName, attrName, keyExpr,
+#### Collecting to Zorka Stats

-			         tstampField, timeField);
+    sdef = sdef.toStats(mbsName, beanName, attrName, keyExpr, tstampField, timeField);

 This is collect method call statistics in `ZorkaStats` object visible via JMX as an attribute of some `MBean`.
 Method arguments: